 If you were injured on the job, seek immediate medical treatment and promptly report the accident to your employer.
 Don't wait to contact our law firm.
 We can help you sort through all the details of your workplace accident and help you make smart legal decisions.

 Do I need to hire an attorney for a workers' compensation claim?

 If you were injured on the job, you likely will be entitled workers' compensation benefits, also known as workman's comp.
-A business with any employees in Ohio and Pennsylvania must have an active workers' compensation policy to cover employees who sustain an injury on the job.
+A business with any employees in Ohio must have an active workers' compensation policy to cover employees who sustain an injury on the job.
 Except in very few cases, it doesn't matter if you were at fault or your company was at fault.
 You will be entitled to workers' compensation benefits for your accident.
 The insurance will pay for your medical treatment, lost wages and any permanent impairments you might have suffered.